MartinaP87/power-yoga/README.md

 - Once logged out, the user is redirected to the home page and won't be able to access the restricted areas;
 - After the logout, a feedback message displays to acknowledge the user about the outcome of the action.

+## Future Features
+- A mail system that allows the users to receive an email when the admin deletes or updates a class previously booked;
+- A mail system that sends a 'free week classes' when a user signs up;
+- A feature to display live classes;
+- A system to store classes videos and sell them as packages;
+- A payment system to buy lessons packages;
+- A feature to buy a package and send it as a gift, making sure that only one device can access it.